moddaman/fallendemann/readme.md

 # Setup

 ## 1. Requirements

-- Install node.js and npm:
+- Install node.js and npm (It has only been tested with npm version 6.4.1 and node version 8.0.0)

 ## 2. Clone this repo: